KenstonPTO/bylaws/README.md

 ### Requirements for Candidacy
 1. The President of PTO Council shall have been a member of the PTO Council for at least one term prior to seeking election.
 2. All members of the PTO Executive Committee must have served on the Executive Committee of a Building PTO for at least one term.
 3. All Committee Chairs must have served on a Building Executive Council for one term or as a Building Committee Chair for at least two years.
 Those with less than two years experience will be discussed by PTO Council and their eligibility will be determined by vote of the current Council Executive Board.

 # LEADERSHIP STRUCTURE:  BUILDING PTO

 ## BUILDING PTO ROLE
-The Building PTO plans and executes the PTO activities, events and programs for their Buildings in support of the PTO mission, in accordance with the by-laws of PTO and in coordination with PTO Council.
+The Building PTO plans and executes the PTO activities, events and programs for their Building in support of the PTO mission, in accordance with the by-laws of PTO and in coordination with PTO Council.

 ## BUILDING PTO ORGANIZATION
 A Building PTO shall consist of the Executive Committee (President, Vice-President, Treasurer and Secretary), General Board Members as determined by each Building, the Building’s Principal and the Assistant Principal, and all members in good standing.